dokyuhan/Proyecto_TC2005B/GDD.md

 Upon launching the game for the first time, players are asked to select one of four distinct realms: Human, Magic, Devil, and Monster.
 This initial choice is important for gameplay, so read on for details.
 Each realm features a collection of 10-12 cards, each one with three unique stats: attack, defense, and healing.
 Note that some cards may provide more than one of these attributes.
 Players kick off with three or four basic cards from all realms, this will lay the foundation for their initial matches.

 Cards are upgradable using XP points (details to follow) and can achieve up to three levels of enhancement.
 In battle, players wield a deck of 10 cards that will cycle, drawing from any of the realms.
-However, aligning your deck predominantly with cards from your chosen realm is a good trick, as such cards receive a stat boost.
+However, aligning your deck predominantly with cards from your chosen realm is a good trick, because all cards have a certain ability that only gets activated if such card is from your own realm.

 Battles are structured such that players start with five cards in hand, from which they can play up to two cards each turn.
 As the match progresses the player will keep on receiving a cycle of the cards on his deck.
 Tactical thinking is essential, as players must decide whether to attack, defend, heal, or employ a mix of these strategies to deplete their opponent's health bar of 100 hit points.
 Similarly, players themselves have 100 hit points, with the potential to recover or even exceed this threshold through strategic play of healing cards.